dexie/dexie-website-old/cloud/docs/access-control.md

 }
 ```

-The **add** permission also grants the user move an object of the given types (tables) into this realm (by changing the realmId property).
+The **add** permission also grants the user the ability to move an object of the given types (tables) into this realm (by changing the realmId property).
 Note though that the same user also needs to either be owner of the object in the source realm, or to have **manage** permission in the source realm.

 **update**

-Permission to update given set of properties in given set of tables.
-Allowing "\*" will allow updating all non-reserver properties (all properties but `realmId` and `owner`).
+Permission to update a given set of properties in given set of tables.
+Allowing "\*" will allow updating all non-reserved properties (all properties but `realmId` and `owner`).

 Example